Hiba Tawaji: 2017–2022: Hiba Tawaji 30 and global activities

-Following this event, Tawaji performed a special Christmas concert – which she has since made a yearly tradition – and released a special Christmas album, titled Hallelujah, again produced by Oussama Rahbani.
-She was, the next year, the singer of the official soundtrack of the popular series Tarik, which premiered during the month of Ramadan in 2018.
-The Ramadan season representing the peak of TV audiences yearly, the song, also called Tarik, was listened to by broad audiences in the Arabic-speaking world and became Tawaji's most popular song.
-Tarik boosted Tawaji's career as it showcased her versatility and ability to also tap into mainstream genres far from her jazzy, orchestral and lyrical influences.
-That year, she also performed a sold out concert at the Dubai Opera as part of a Rahbani night, and released a remake of the song Lil Sabiyi Al Malaki, the official song of the Miss Lebanon pageant, whose rights were transferred to MTV under Rima Fakih's direction.
+Following this event, Tawaji performed a special Christmas concert—which she has since made a yearly tradition—and released a Christmas-special album titled Hallelujah, produced by Oussama Rahbani.
+The next year, she was the singer of the official soundtrack for the series Tarik, which premiered during Ramadan in 2018.
+The Ramadan season represents the peak of TV audiences yearly.
+The song, also called "Tarik", was listened to by broad audiences in the Arabic-speaking world and became Tawaji's most popular song.
+"Tarik" boosted Tawaji's career as it showcased her versatility and ability to also tap into mainstream genres far from her jazzy, orchestral, and lyrical influences.
+That year, she also performed a sold-out concert at the Dubai Opera as part of a Rahbani night and released a remake of the song "Lil Sabiyi Al Malaki", the official song of the Miss Lebanon pageant, whose rights were transferred to MTV under Rima Fakih's direction.

 Collaborating with Disney for the third time, Hiba Tawaji was selected to dub Naomi Scott's voice as Jasmine in the French version of the 2019 Aladdin live-action remake, providing both speaking and singing vocals.
-She featured on the official soundtrack of the movie, notably with the songs Ce rêve bleu (A Whole New World) and Parler (Speechless).
+She featured on the official soundtrack of the movie, notably with the songs "Ce rêve bleu" (A Whole New World) and "Parler" (Speechless).

 In 2019 also, Tawaji was invited by international tenor Andrea Bocelli to perform together at a concert as part of the Cedars International Festival in Lebanon.
 The concert was broadcast live on Lebanese television.

 2020 marked Hiba Tawaji's debut on TV screens as an actress, as the lead role in Arab series Hawas (Obsession) alongside Syrian star Abed Fahed.
-She also performed the official soundtrack of the series, Lahza Ya Rayt (If only one moment).
+She also performed the official soundtrack of the series Lahza Ya Rayt (If only one moment).
 In 2021, she released the song Aylan in memory of the three-year old clandestine migration victim Aylan Kurdi.